Shemsdin (East Syriac ecclesiastical province): Scribal activity in the Shemsdin district

 Several other details on the Shemsdin district have been preserved.
-After the schism of 1552 the village of Rustaqa, also known as Mar Isho (ܡܪܝ ܥܫܘ), was the traditional residence of the mutran Hnanisho.
-The village was named for Isho, the brother of the monk Behisho of Kamul.
-According to Fiey the church of Kyatuna was dedicated to Mar Shemon, identified by the villagers with the fourth-century patriarch Shemon Bar Sabbae but perhaps rather Mar Shemon, disciple of Mar Yonan the Slave.
+After the schism of 1552 the village of Rustaqa, also known as Mar Ishoʿ (ܡܪܝ ܥܫܘ), was the traditional residence of the mutran Hnanishoʿ.
+The village was named for Ishoʿ, the brother of the monk Behishoʿ of Kamul.
+According to Fiey the church of Kyatuna was dedicated to Mar Shemʿon, identified by the villagers with the fourth-century patriarch Shemʿon Bar Sabbaʿe but perhaps rather Mar Shemʿon, disciple of Mar Yonan the Slave.

 A monastery of Mar Ezekiel, located 'near Rustaqa' and therefore to be sought in the Shemsdin district, is mentioned in a number of manuscript colophons between the sixteenth and nineteenth centuries.
 The monastery (not mentioned in the reports of 1607 and 1610, and perhaps rather a large church) is first mentioned in 1599, when a manuscript was copied for its superior the priest Warda, son of the deacon Mushe.
 The bishop Yohannan of Anzel, who died shortly before 1755, is mentioned as the monastery's superior in colophons of 1804 and 1815, and is said to have 'built Mar Ezekiel on the border of Daryan' in a colophon of 1824, implying that he was responsible for restoring the monastery.
 The colophon of a manuscript of 1826 by his nephew the priest Zerwandad, son of Safar, mentions that the scribe came from 'the village of Mar Ezekiel of Shemsdin'.
 A manuscript copied in 1897 in Urmi mentions the mutrans archdeacon Denha of Tuleki, 'archdeacon of the monastery of Mar Ezekiel by Rustaqa'.